Chair and Commissioners

 From left to right: Casey Carl, Minneapolis City Clerk; Al Giraud-Isaacson; Sarah Rude; Andrea Brown; Jennifer Singleton; Michael Weinbeck; and Andrew Buss during the Oath Ceremony, Oct.
 8, 2013.
 Appointed Commissioner and Vice Chair Andre Dukes not pictured.

 Contacting the Commissioners:

 - As volunteers, commissioners do not receive individual city email addresses.
 The Commission can be contacted via email at PCOC@minneapolismn.gov.
-Please use the subject line “attention to Committee Clerk.”
-Emails will be provided to commissioners at the next Commission meeting.
+Emails will be provided to commissioners during any of the Commission/Committees meetings.

 - Correspondence can also be mailed to: Police Conduct Oversight Commission, care of Committee Clerk, at 350 S. 5th St - Room 239 - Minneapolis, MN 55415.
 Copies will be distributed at the next Commission meeting.

 - Finally, those interested providing written comment may ask the Committee Clerk to distribute materials to the commissioners during the public comment section of each meeting.

 In order to stagger the expiration of terms, the original appointments of commissioners shall be for one (1) or two (2) years, as determined by the City Clerk.
 Thereafter, appointments shall be for two (2) years.

 - Minneapolis residency is required

 - Applicants may not be currently or previously employed by the Minneapolis Police Department